Monday, September 30, 2024

 Monday, September 16, 2024

-I decided to attend RICKA’s Incident Management session yesterday.
+I decided to attend RICKA’s Incident Management session at fort Wetherill.
 We regularly practice assisted rescues on trips, but this would be an opportunity to practice more advanced rescues in real conditions.

 We met at 9:00 at Fort Wetherill.
 Seas were calm and wind was from the west as we launched.
 We paddled out around Bull Point to practice towing in the easy tidal current around the Dumplings.
-I got to try out my new tow rope with short rope and long rope tows.
+I got to try out my new tow belt with short (15-foot) and long (50-foot) tows.
 On my tow rope there are two carabiners to unclip - one for short tows and a second for long tows.

 Demonstrating the scoop rescue